zoharl3/eigen_wrapper_cpp/README.md

 ```

 It compiles under a second with the wrapper.
-When disabling it, by commenting out the `#define USE_EIGEN_WRAPPER`, it takes seven seconds to compile in debug and two hours(!) in release.
+When disabling the wrapper, by commenting out the `#define USE_EIGEN_WRAPPER`, it takes seven seconds to compile in debug and two hours(!) in release.

-The wrapper isn't comprehensive (don't try to tackle it too much), and I'll add to it functionality (objects and methods) when I need it (send me yours, and I'll add it if it's reasonable).
+The wrapper isn't comprehensive (don't try to challenge it too much), and I'll add to it functionality (objects and methods) when I need it (send me yours, and I'll add it if it's reasonable).

-# Story
+# The background story
 I was pondering this idea

 https://www.reddit.com/r/cpp/comments/1fmbdl6/functionlevel_make_tool/

 I realized that the main issue is the new habit of template inline.
-There's no more separation of declaration and implementation into header and cpp and worse, functions are usually implemented within the class (inline).
+There's no more separation of declaration and definition into header and cpp and worse, functions are usually implemented within the class (inline).
 This means that for any occurrence of a function, its template is instantiated.

-Ideally, I'd like a tool to separate implementation from headers.
+Ideally, I'd like a tool to separate definition from headers.
 In the case of Eigen, it seems tricky, and I used this wrapper instead.

 # Performance
 The overhead of additional function calls is insignificant.
 The main problem is allocating memory on the heap (new) for internal Eigen objects even for stack variables.
-To alleviate that, try when possible to declare variables at hotspot as `thread_local`.
+To alleviate that, try when possible to declare variables at hotspots as `thread_local`.

 # A real life example
 Rather than enabling the wrapper for the whole project, I enable it in the current cpp I'm working on.